frosty884/vex-typst-notebook/README.md

 ## Getting Started

 To use this template, you'll need to have Typst installed on your device.
-You can download Typst from their [website](https://typst.app/) or install the [Typst LSP extension](https://marketplace.visualstudio.com/items?itemName=typst.typst-lsp) for Visual Studio Code.
+You can use Typst from their [website](https://typst.app/) or install the [Typst LSP extension](https://marketplace.visualstudio.com/items?itemName=typst.typst-lsp) for Visual Studio Code.

 Once you have Typst installed, follow these steps to use the VEX Robotics notebook template: